 To get the shot, choose a dark environment and decide on a focal point before locking the manual focus.
 Set your timer (or use a shutter release) to ensure that you have enough time to get to your object and begin painting.
 Move the light from your chosen light source in whichever way you desire and when the shot is done, take a peek.
 Adjust your camera’s settings as necessary to achieve the exact creative end result you’re looking for.
 It may take a few times to get it right — but with light painting, experimentation is half the fun.

-There are a few primary tips and techniques shared from painting pros over the years.
-As you get more comfortable with the basics of light painting, keep these technique tricks in mind.
+There are a few primary tips and techniques shared by painting pros over the years.
+As you get more comfortable with the basics, keep these technique tricks in mind.

-- Try to paint from the sides, as it will work to bring out texture.
+- Try to paint from the sides, as it will work to bring out the texture.

 - Stay moving and wear dark non-reflective clothing.

 When you initially begin light painting, you’ll find it a fun experimentation to do with fellow photography enthusiasts.
-Painting name, create swirls and spirals, anything you can image.
-And as you learn more and practice, you can use light painting as an incredible and creative resource in both professional and hobby photography.
+Painting names, creating swirls and spirals, anything you can imagine.
+And as you learn more and practice, you can use it as an incredible and creative resource in both professional and hobby photography.

 Plus, the feeling of being able to actually paint light is one that may never leave you bored.